oladaride/task-repo/README.md

 **Deploying Nginx on AWS EC2 with GitHub Actions and Docker**

+This repository demonstrates automated deployment of an Nginx web server on AWS EC2 using Terraform, Docker, and GitHub Actions.
+All steps are documented below, and screenshots are included to verify successful deployment.

 1. Using Terraform, launched a T3 Micro instance with an Amazon Linux image